WebRTC vs WebSocket: What's Best for Real-Time Communication in Web Applications?

 Integrating WebRTC and WebSocket

 While WebRTC and WebSocket serve different functions in the landscape of real-time communication technologies, they are not mutually exclusive and can be integrated to leverage the strengths of both.
-This combination can create a robust communication infrastructure for web applications.
+This combination can create a robust communication infrastructure for web applications, and with the assistance of data warehouse consultants, businesses can ensure that their real-time communication systems are fully optimized to handle extensive data processes and storage needs effectively.

 How WebRTC and WebSocket Complement Each Other